Cozy Peach Kitchen

 • Rinse the brown rice in a fine mesh colander or sieve.
 Set aside.

-• Heat one tablespoon olive oil in a dutch oven or large stock pot.
+• Heat one tablespoon olive oil in a Dutch oven or large stock pot.
 Once hot, add diced onion and bell pepper.
-Saute until softened, about 5 minutes.
-Add garlic and jalapeno and saute a minute more.
+Sauté until softened, about 5 minutes.
+Add garlic and jalapeno and sauté a minute more.

 • Add vegetable broth, brown rice, tomatoes (with juices), cilantro, cumin, chili powder, dry oregano and salt.
 Stir to combine.